Teachings from the Tree of Life, part 11: The Mirror

 Boozhoo, aaniin!
 Biindigen miinawaa nindaadizooke wigamigong; enji-zaagi'iding miinawaa gikendaasong.
 Ninga-aawechige noongom giizhigad!
 "Hello my relatives, I greet you in a good way.
 Welcome back in my Storytelling Lodge, a place of love and knowing.
 Let's share a teaching today!

-We, as the Original Peoples of Mikinaakominis, the Great Turtle Island nowadays called America, really need to start looking at who we are.
-We need to create a visual as well as a mental and spiritual mirror for ourselves and we need to look hard at the reflection that we see in it.
-What do we see?
-Is it just us we see, or do we see our ancestors, the ones who came before us, in it as well?
-Does it just reflect our egos and demons and instant needs, or does it also reflect lessons that were passed on to us, through oral storytelling, through our manidoo-minjimendamowin, our blood memory -- valuable things that may have been lost and erased throughout our troubled history?
+We, the Original Peoples of Mikinaakominis, the Great Turtle Island now known as America, really need to start looking at who we are.
+We need to create a visual, mental, and spiritual mirror for ourselves and closely inspect the reflection we see.
+What do we observe?
+Do we only see ourselves, or do we also see our ancestors, those who came before us?
+Does it reflect only our egos, demons, and immediate desires, or does it also show the lessons passed down to us through oral storytelling and manidoo-minjimendamowin, our blood memory—valuable elements that may have been lost and erased throughout our troubled history?

 ~~ LOVE, THE MOST IMPORTANT INGREDIENT OF LIFE ~~